US President Joe Biden warns of high risk of Russian invasion | DW | 17.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Despite claims of a Russian pullpack, the US president said Moscow has moved "more troops" toward the Ukrainian border.
+Despite claims of a Russian pullback, the US president said Moscow has moved "more troops" toward the Ukrainian border.
 In response, Moscow denied plans of an invasion.

 US President Joe Biden said Thursday that there is a "very high" risk Russia will invade Ukraine in the coming days.